TheYuriG/blog_lessons/discord_create_channels/README.md

 Alright, few key points with this code:

--   We are now storing the [message](https://discord.js.org/#/docs/discord.js/main/class/Message) sent as a reply to the interaction in the constant 'interactionReplied' (line 25).
+-   We are now storing the [message](https://discord.js.org/#/docs/discord.js/main/class/Message) sent as a reply to the interaction in the constant `interactionReplied` (line 25).
 This is done so we can refer to that [message](https://discord.js.org/#/docs/discord.js/main/class/Message) later if the user requested to use our message as a parent to the thread we are going to [create](https://discord.js.org/#/docs/discord.js/main/class/Message?scrollTo=startThread) (line 73).
 -   We also handle the case that the user might not want to create a thread on the message itself, so an orphaned thread is created in the channel where the command was used instead.

-Just like with the checks for messages belonging to categories in the previous lesson, here we also make polar opposite checks (lines 42 and 52; lines 55 and 83; lines 58 and 70) where we could instead use else or nothing at all, considering the previous check already calls return on a positive result. **Feel free to tweak this in your own code, these additional checks are only there for educational purposes.**

 ## Create a voice channel that is nested in the parent category (when there is one)